Program Description

 In the Home Help Program, some family members can be paid for the caregiving assistance they provide.

-There is a consumer direction component to this program, also referred to as participant direction or self-direction.
-Based on Medicaid’s Cash and Counseling model, program participants can select their own caregivers.
+There is a consumer-direction component to this program, also referred to as “participant direction” or “self-direction.”
+Program participants can select their own caregivers.
 Friends and family members (with the exception of parents and spouses) can be paid for the care they provide.
 The individual works with the county case manager to determine the appropriate amount of care and then is granted a budget for care instead of receiving care services directly from the state.
-As of October 2022, the individual caregiver rate averages $12.25 / hour.
-Please note that this hourly pay rate is much less than the average national hourly rate for home care, which is $26 / hour according to Genworth’s Cost of Care Survey 2021.

 Eligibility Guidelines